jonathonmcclen/mac-linux-admin/README.md

 - `0 */2 * * *` - Every 2 hours
 - `0 0 * * 0` - Every Sunday at midnight
 - `*/5 * * * *` - Every 5 minutes

-## Summary

-By following these steps, you can create a Bash script to execute commands and schedule it to run at specific times using cron.
-Adjust paths and schedules according to your requirements.

 # auto-sync.sh